 Power of Song, Power of Women

 Latvian Minister of Culture Dace Melbārde will talk about the historical role of culture in Latvian society and how it can be used as a “soft power” for integration of Latvia’s present day multi-ethnic society.
 She will examine manifestations of Latvian culture over the centuries, including its role in helping the nation’s identity survive and how it has transformed.
 Women’s special role in Latvia’s folklore and song will also be addressed, including a memorable performance from the folk singing group Stiprās Sievas, or “Strong Women.”

 A Symbol of Latvian Identity: Dainas (Latvian Folk Songs)

-Discussion and live performances by the engaging folklore trio Šmite, Rancāne and Cinkuss, with active audience participation.
+Live performances by the engaging folklore trio Šmite, Rancāne and Cinkuss, with active audience participation and discussion.

-The Latvians call themselves a nation of singers, and folk song tradition is the main symbol used for their self-identification.
-Created well over a thousand years ago, Dainas (Latvian folk songs) were part of celebrations, daily work, and reflections on life preserved in oral form.
+Latvians call themselves a nation of singers, and the folk-song tradition is the main symbol used for their self-identiﬁcation.
+Created well over a thousand years ago, Dainas (Latvian folk songs) were part of celebrations, daily work, and reﬂections on life preserved in oral form.
 There are more than 1.2 million Dainas, with references to them in all forms and layers of culture, from theatre plays to everyday conversations.
-The collection of Dainas under the name “The Cabinet of Folksongs” is inscribed in the UNESCO Memory of the World Program.

 Biblioteka No. 1 Restaurant (2 Terbatas St.)